imhemayatsangin/University-Responsive-Website-Template-for-RTL-languages-/README.md

-# University-Responsive-Website-Template-for-RTL-language Pashto
+# University-Responsive-Website-Template-for-RTL- Pashto language.

 This website was designed for Abdali University located in Khost Afghanistan.
-This is the first responsive website for RTL language Pashto with Entrance Exam Result using PHP.
-Having the Gallery section
-Kankor result (Entrance Exam result)
+This is the responsive website for RTL Pashto language using HTML, CSS, Javascript,Jquery and PHP.
+The design of this template is based on Bootstrap 4 framework with some custom styles added to make it having the Gallery section, Kankor (Entrance Exam) result.
+The design is responsive and can be viewed on different devices such as mobile, tablet or desktop.

 </br>